kalinmjohnson/kalinmjohnson/README.md

 ### Hi there 👋

-I am Kalin Johnson, and I am love working with data and cloud computing, coding for robotics, and comtributing to projects that imrpove people's lives.
+I am Kalin Johnson, and I am love working with data and cloud computing, coding for robotics, and contributing to projects that improve people's lives.
-Student at Bethel University with a Computer Science B.S. and a Physics B.A.
+Student at Bethel University working towards a Computer Science B.S. and a Physics B.A.

 During Summer 2022 I worked as a research assistant in Bethel University's particle physics group.
 I learned technical skills such as cloud computing, C++, python, and debugging skills while analyzing particle collision data from the Compact Muon Solenoid Experiment to replicate the discovery of the Higgs Boson for an undergraduate lab.